 Height: 17cm Width: 19.5cm

-A white robot with a navy blue chestplate, black fingers and patches on the upper arms, beige legs and red guns sticking out of the wrists.
-The face is that of a Clone Pilot, with a black T-shape dominating what is essentially a permanently fixed helmet - it's worth nothing that the head is slightly resculpted, including a lead coloured antenna on the right side.
-The colours aren't as nice here as the vehicle mode, since the colour scheme centres itself on that mode - this mode is essentially white with some elements carrying over, the colour scheme is a little muddled as a result.
-I'm very glad that the designer kept the robot mode elements white, then, to prevent clashes with the carry over colours.
+An off white robot with a deep brown chestplate, black fingers and patches on the upper arms, beige legs and a white head.
+The face is that of a Clone Pilot, with a black T-shape dominating what is essentially a permanently fixed helmet.
+As on the minifigure, there's some yellow designating rank.
+The colours aren't quite as nice here as the vehicle mode, since the colour scheme centres itself on that mode, but they still work fairly well.

-None as such that I'm aware of, although this is a repaint and minor retool, as mentioned.
+None as such that I'm aware of, although there is a repainted and retooled blue 501st Legion version.

 A nice toy, mainly on the strength of the vehicle mode, but also assisted by a robot mode that manages to avoid the worst of the problems seen in SWTF robot modes.
-The cockpit, knees and skinny legs are all limitations, but the vehicle mode looks great and plays well while the robot mode works.
-The repaint is striking in vehicle mode but is a regression in robot mode.
-I'm not sure if I could recommend this one if you have the 501st Starfighter & the original gunship (I skipped this one), but you could do a lot worse.
-One for fans of both franchises - 6.5/10
+The cockpit, knees and skinny legs are all limitations, but the vehicle mode looks great and plays well while the robot looks nice enough with the arm weaponry.
+I wouldn't say this is the best Star Wars Transformer, but for fans of the line it's certainly worth picking up - 7/10